KIZAFOX/HikariAPI/README.md

 # HikariAPI

-> HikariAPI is a shot API to manage connection to database.
+> HikariAPI is a short API to manage connection to database.

 - Name: HikariAPI
 - Type: API